How a Business Health Insurance Broker Can Help Your Small Business

 • Understanding Prescription Drug Coverage The cost of prescription medications can be a significant concern for many individuals.
 It’s crucial to carefully review each plan’s formulary, which is the list of covered drugs, and understand the co-pays or coinsurance amounts for different tiers of medication (e.g., generic, preferred brand, non-preferred brand).
 A knowledgeable broker can help you effectively compare prescription drug coverage across various plans to avoid unexpected high costs for your employees when they need medication.

-A Look at Top Health Insurance Providers for Small Businesses
+Top Health Insurance Carriers for Small Businesses

 When you begin your search for small business health insurance, you’ll likely encounter several well-known and established insurance providers.
 While a good broker is invaluable for helping you compare specific plans from a wide array of companies, it’s helpful to be familiar with some of the major names that frequently offer plans suitable for small businesses.
 These often include: